eginwong/course-notes/cloud/azure/AZ-301/design-a-business-continuity-strategy.md

   - governance and compliance purposes
   - performance, hot, cold, archive tiers
   - cheaper to store but more difficult to access
+  - archive access cannot be set at an account level
+  - archive is at least 180 days
+  - cool for at least 30 days
 - Access Tier Requirements
   - blob storage and general purpose v2
   - v2 has new features but v1 doesn't have